 Australian engineers from the University of New South Wales (UNSW) were able to build a quantum bit that can remain in a stable superposition for ten times longer than was previously possible.
 As quantum computation largely depends on the stability of qubits, the new improved qubits should drastically improve the performance of future quantum computers.
-Artist’s impression of a single-atom electron spin, hosted in a silicon crystal and dressed by an oscillating electromagnetic field

 The Australian university seems to be at the very forefront of quantum computing research.
 The UNSW was also recently responsible for proving that it could build quantum chips in silicon, just as regular chips are.
 The research showed that one day quantum computation might not happen just in special computers that need liquid nitrogen cooling or high-end lasers, but also in mass-market devices such as our PCs and smartphones.